timescale/docs/api/_hyperfunctions/state_agg/interpolated_state_timeline.md

 ---
 api_name: interpolated_state_timeline()
-excerpt: Get a timeline of all states from a timeline aggregate, interpolating values at time bucket boundaries
+excerpt: Get a state of all states from a state aggregate, interpolating values at time bucket boundaries
 topics: [hyperfunctions]
 api:
   license: community